 CTI is an empirically supported, time-limited case management model designed to prevent homelessness and other adverse outcomes in people with mental illness following discharge from hospitals, shelters, prisons and other institutions.
 CTI was originally developed and tested by researchers and clinicians at Columbia University and New York State Psychiatric Institute with significant support from the National Institute of Mental Health and the New York State Office of Mental Health.
-The model is listed in the National Registry of Evidence-Based Programs and Practices and is currently being applied and tested in the US and abroad.
-Continuing research and dissemination activities are now centered at the CTI Global Network, based at the Silberman School of Social Work at Hunter College in New York City.
+On the strength of rigorous experimental evidence supporting its effectiveness, the model has been identified as a “top-tier” social program by the Coalition for Evidence-Based Policy.
+CTI is listed in the National Registry of Evidence-Based Programs and Practices and is currently being applied and tested in the US and abroad.
+Continuing research and dissemination activities are now centered at the Center for the Advancement of Critical Time Intervention based at the Silberman School of Social Work at Hunter College in New York City.
 Download a four-page handout here.

 This 5-session instructor-led course will give your agency the tools it needs to implement CTI.
 It brings together national CTI experts, a team-based learning approach, and engaging multimedia technology.
 The course covers CTI principles, evidence for CTI, phases of CTI, and skills for implementation.

 Read flyer to learn more.
 To register, click here.